ret2school/r2s.io/content/post/dothell_revenge.md

 # This single assumption cost me 3h, most of my sanity and half of my brain cells.
 Why?
 # Because '/' isn't a true division, it's a *floor division*
 # Meaning that the condition is true for 35 but also 36, 37, 38 and 39
+# The author hadn't originally planned for this and I'm thankful he helped me debug the problem at 2AM

 """
 if (length / 5 + 1 != 8)